Uvariastrum insculptum: Description

-It is a shrub or tree reaching 4-15 meters in height.
+Uvariastrum insculptum is a shrub or tree reaching 4–15 meters in height.
 The young, brown branches are hairy, but become hairless and brown-grey with maturity.
-Its narrowly elliptical to egg-shaped, papery to slightly leathery leaves are 6-14 by 2-4 centimeters.
-The leaves have rounded to slightly heart-shaped bases and tapering tips, with the tapering portion 1-2 centimeters long.
+Its narrowly elliptical to egg-shaped, papery to slightly leathery leaves are 6–14 by 2–4 centimeters.
+The leaves have rounded to slightly heart-shaped bases and tapering tips, with the tapering portion 1–2 centimeters long.
 The leaves are hairless to very sparsely hairy on their dark green upper and lower surfaces.
-The leaves have 8-12 pairs of secondary veins emanating from their midribs.
+The leaves have 8–12 pairs of secondary veins emanating from their midribs.
 The secondary veins connect toward the margins of the leaves and are distinctly recessed.
-Its petioles are 1-4 by 1 millimeters, and covered in dense red-brown hairs, with an indistinct groove on their upper side.
-Its solitary or paired Inflorescences occur on branches and sometimes the trunk.
+Its petioles are 1–4 by 1 millimeters, and covered in dense red-brown hairs, with an indistinct groove on their upper side.

+Uvariastrum insculptum has solitary or paired Inflorescences occurring on branches and sometimes the trunk.
 Each inflorescence has 1 flower.
-Each flower is on a densely hairy pedicel that is 0.8-1.5 by 1-2 millimeters.
-The pedicels have 1-3 densely hairy basal bracts that are 4 by 3-4 millimeters.
-Its flowers have 3 oval sepals that are 0.7-1.5 by 5-8 millimeters.
-The bases of the sepals are flat and their tips are pointed.
+Each flower is on a densely hairy pedicel that is 0.8–1.5 by 1–2 millimeters.
+The pedicels have 1–3 densely hairy basal bracts that are 4 by 3–4 millimeters.
+Its flowers have 3 oval sepals that are 0.7–1.5 by 5–8 millimeters.
+The bases of the sepals are flat, and their tips are pointed.
 The sepals are densely hairy on both surfaces.
 The sepals are light green to pale yellow and darker at their margins which are slightly folded.
 Its 6 petals are arranged in two rows of 3.
-The white to pale yellow to light brown, oval, outer petals are 2.3-3.5 by 0.5-1 centimeters.
-The upper surface of the outer petals are densely covered in downy to woolly hairs, and the lower surfaces are sparsely covered in downy to woolly hairs.
-The white to pale yellow to light brown, oval inner petals are 1-2 by 0.6-1 centimeters with densely hairy upper and lower surfaces.
+The white to pale yellow to light brown, oval, outer petals are 2.3-3.5 by 0.5–1 centimeters.
+The upper surface of the outer petals is densely covered in downy to woolly hairs, and the lower surfaces are sparsely covered in downy to woolly hairs.
+The white to pale yellow to light brown, oval inner petals are 1–2 by 0.6–1 centimeters with densely hairy upper and lower surfaces.
 The inner petals are narrower at the base and pointed at the tips.
-The flowers have numerous bright red, densely hairy stamens that are 2-2.5 by 0.5 millimeters.
-The flowers have up to 6-7 carpels that are 2-3 by 1 millimeters, and densely hairy.
+The flowers have numerous bright red densely hairy stamens that are 2-2.5 by 0.5 millimeters.
+The flowers have up to 6–7 carpels that are 2–3 by 1 millimeters, and densely hairy.
 The carpels have bilobed stigma that are 1.5 millimeters in diameter, hairless and yellow.
-Each carpel has up to 19-26 ovules arranged in two rows.
-The fruit occur in clusters of 2–8 on sparsely to densely hairy pedicles that are 10-20 by 2-5 millimeters.
-The densely hairy, oblong fruit are 3-6 by 1-2 centimeters and are sometimes bent.
+Each carpel has up to 19–26 ovules arranged in two rows.

+The fruit occur in clusters of 2–8 on sparsely to densely hairy pedicles that are 10–20 by 2–5 millimeters.
+The densely hairy, oblong fruit are 3–6 by 1–2 centimeters and are sometimes bent.
 The surface of the fruit is ribbed in network pattern.
-Each fruit has up to 20 dark brown, flat, elliptical seeds that are 10-15 by 7-9 by 3-5 millimeters.
+Each fruit has up to 20 dark brown, flat, elliptical seeds that are 10–15 by 7–9 by 3–5 millimeters.